-The Dissemination & Implementation (D&I) Program supports investigators interested in the research of effectively disseminating, implementing, adapting, and scaling-up evidence-based findings.
+The Dissemination & Implementation (D&I) Launchpad Program supports investigators interested in the research of effectively disseminating, implementing, adapting, and scaling-up evidence-based findings.
 It also supports researchers and their communities of interest in the process of disseminating and implementing research findings.
 Consultation services include: Advising on all aspects of D&I Research, including designing for dissemination; Communications, including dissemination plans, translation and packaging of findings, and multi-media communication; Product development, including assessing market demand, feasibility and customer value.
 Educational resources include short courses, presentations, web-based resources, and educational forums.
 Please complete a D&I Launchpad Consult Request, and our team will contact you.

 Stakeholder and Patient Engagement Research Resources